twilightc/interactive-payment-card/README.md

 - Tailwind
 - React-transition-group
 - Jotai
+- Github Action
+- Husky/Lint-staged

 Here we use react-transition-group to simulate card number animation, using Jotai to manage shared data, including
   - card information
   - focus box current target
   - focus box css

+When commiting any change to local, husky will trigger lint-staged to check and format modified files in this change.

+Finally, after pushing changes to github, github action will automaticlly deploy page to gh-pages branch.

 ## Getting started